Skip to main content

 • Inadequate household setup: Whelping requires a heated whelping box, 24/7 monitoring for the first 2 weeks, and vet-on-call access.
 If you cannot commit to that, do not breed.

 Brachycephalic breeds (English Bulldog, French Bulldog, Pug, Boston Terrier) deserve special caution.
-C-section rates in these breeds run 60 to 80 percent per breed-club data, and the puppies often need warmth and respiratory support for the first 48 hours.
-Plan vet access and emergency c-section funds before breeding, not after.
+Their C-section rates run 60 to 80 percent per breed-club data, and the reason is conformation.
+The puppies have broad skulls and wide shoulders, while the dam has a narrow, flattened pelvis, so the pup is too big for the birth canal.
+Vets call this fetopelvic disproportion (pup too large to pass safely).
+The dam's own restricted airway raises anesthesia and labor risk, so vets usually plan a C-section rather than wait for a stalled birth.
+The puppies often need warmth and respiratory support for the first 48 hours.
+Plan vet access and emergency C-section funds before breeding, not after.
 The Petmeetly English Bulldog breeding guide covers this in more depth.

 The 30-second decision tree